 McKittrick in Kern County, California — The American West (Pacific Coastal)

 Topics and series.
-This historical marker is listed in this topic list: Paleontology.
-In addition, it is included in the California Historical Landmarks, and the Native Sons/Daughters of the Golden West series lists.
+This historical marker is listed in this topic list: Industry & Commerce.
+In addition, it is included in the E Clampus Vitus series list.
+A significant historical year for this entry is 1898.

 Location.
 35° 18.28′ N, 119° 37.407′ W. Marker is in McKittrick, California, in Kern County.
 Marker is at the intersection of California Route 33 and D Street, on the left when traveling north on State Route 33.
 Touch for map.
 Marker is at or near this postal address: 23273 CA-33, Mc Kittrick CA 93251, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 McKittrick Brea Pit (approx. 0.6 miles away); Buena Vista Refinery (approx. 6.8 miles away); Midway Field - Well No. 2-6 (approx. 9.6 miles away); Buttonwillow Tree (approx. 11 miles away); Wallace Creek (approx. 11.7 miles away); The Fort, Taft (approx. 13.9 miles away); a different marker also named The Fort (approx. 13.9 miles away); History of Taft (approx. 14.7 miles away).
 Touch for a list and map of all markers in McKittrick.

 Credits.
 This page was last revised on February 28, 2019.
 It was originally submitted on February 27, 2019, by Craig Baker of Sylmar, California.
 This page has been viewed 231 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on February 27, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.